ipums/ipumsr/README.md

 - Clean and prepare data using the contextual information contained in the variable-level metadata that is included with many IPUMS files

-- Submit requests for data and download files through the IPUMS extract API
+- Submit requests for data and download files through the IPUMS API

 ## What is IPUMS?